Skip to content

 "Illegal tobacco and vapes can be damaging in many ways.
 As well as the serious health risk they post risk to people, they can, as was feared in this case, make it easier for young people to purchase illicit products.

-"While the majority of traders in County Durham operate within the law, we hope this closure order will act as a reminder to those that don't that that they will face the consequences if they act in a way that harms our communities."
+"While the majority of traders in County Durham operate within the law, we hope this closure order will act as a reminder to those that do not, that they will face the consequences if they act in a way that harms our communities."

 Newton Aycliffe Magistrates Court heard our officers had cause to visit the area of Consett where the mini market is located.